 • You should pad areas where angular parts of the bike will rub against the packraft, and where parts of the bike will rub against each other.

-• Arrange your bike so it doesn’t interfere with your paddle stroke – this is easily overlooked on land, but becomes immediately apparent once you start paddling.
-As noted above, choosing a longer packraft makes this easier.
+• Arrange your bike so it doesn’t interfere with your paddle stroke – this is easily overlooked as you’re packing, but becomes immediately apparent once you start paddling.
+Choosing a longer packraft makes this easier, as does stacking the bike’s wheels on top of its frame.

 When it comes to securing the packraft, paddle, and PFD to a bicycle, most people use some combination of a rear rack and/or handlebar mount.